hchiam/code-explorer/README.md

 ### Housekeeping

-- modularize (e.g. useDb(), useTensorFlow(), ... - could rename better)
+- modularize tfjs.js
-- make sure generic so can use in other projects
+- clean up tfjs.js to be used specifically for code-explorer
 - do the following steps:

 ### Steps